brookiestein/QBitMPlayer/README.md

 $ cmake -G Ninja -S . -B build -DCMAKE_BUILD_TYPE=Release -DCMAKE_PREFIX_PATH=/usr -DUSE_IPC=1
 $ cmake --build build --parallel
 ```
-In the second command, the `-DUSE_IPC=1` tells the project you want to have support for Inter-Proccess Communication, omit that if you don't want it.
+In the second command, the `-DUSE_IPC=1` macro tells the project you want to have support for Inter-Proccess Communication, omit that if you don't want it.

 3. Install
 ```